Editor’s note: This story was previously published in February 2019. It has since been updated and republished.

-On February 20th, the company beat earnings and revenue expectations, with the latter growing 10.3% year-over-year.
 The company recently announced its 85th consecutive dividend increase, making it one of the market’s strongest income plays.
-Shares still yield 3.9%, despite the stock sitting near multi-year highs near $70.
+Shares still yield 3.84%, despite the stock sitting near multi-year highs near $70.

-Should O push through $70, it could spark a larger breakout.
+Now that O has pushed through $70, it could spark a larger breakout.
 It helps that the Fed is on hold with its rate hikes while the economy continues to chug along.
 That bodes well for Realty and a whole host of other REIT plays.
 But make no mistake about it, this one is as blue-chip as they come.
 Technically speaking, I wouldn’t worry about O unless it fell below $62.50.